boxcart.dev

 ordersOrder history

-order (with ?id=)Single order view
+order (with ?order=)Single order view

 editEdit details and change password